blakesullivan03/TheCSharpers-QuikTix/README.md

    git clone https://github.com/your-username/QuikTix.git
    cd QuikTix
 2. **Install Dependecies**
-   dotnet restore
-3. **Create an Instance of the Local Database using LocalDB**<br />
-   Verify LocalDB is installed<br />
-   sqllocaldb i<br />
-   This will show a list of LocalDB instances.
-If you see (localdb)\MSSQLLocalDB in the list, LocalDB is installed.

-   Create the Database<br />
-   dotnet ef database update<br />
-   This will use Entity Framework Core to create a LocalDB instance named QuikTixDb and apply all necessary migrations

-   Set your Connection String<br />
-   Ensure the connection string in appsettings.Development.json looks like this:<br />
-     "ConnectionStrings": {
-    "DefaultConnection": "Server=(localdb)\\MSSQLLocalDB;Database=QuikTixDb;Trusted_Connection=True;"
-     }
+   npm install concurrently
-4. **Run the Application**<br />
+3. **Run the Application**<br />
-   dotnet run<br />
+   npm run start<br />
-   Once the application is running, you can access the API via Swagger UI at http://localhost:5056/swagger to test the API endpoints.
+   Once the application is running, you can access the API via Swagger UI at http://localhost:7267/swagger/index.html to test the API endpoints.
+   Thne, the frontend can be viewed at http://localhost:5173/